 How to Make Fried Okra

-- Wash okra and cut it into 3/8 inch slices.
+- Wash okra and cut the pods into 3/8 inch slices.

 - Place flour, paprika, chili powder, garlic salt, and onion salt in a small bowl.